exadel-inc/esl/src/modules/esl-share/README.md

 }
 ```

+### Share actions available for use

+ESLShare provides several actions available for you to use:
+ - `copy` - action for copying to the clipboard.
+It can use additional params `alertText` (with message text) to show a alert to indicate a successful operation
+ - `external` - action for sharing via an external application.
+It is used to produce actions via external applications linked via schema in URL (for example mailto:, news: or tel: )
+ - `media` - action for sharing via a link to share on a social media
+ - `native` - action for sharing that invokes the native sharing mechanism of Web Share API
+ - `print` - action for printing a page

+For using actions you should import the required actions before setting up the configuration and registering ESLShare components.
+When an unregistered action is specified for a button, the button will not be able to perform the share action and will be marked as 'unavailable'.
+The same behavior occurs if the action is unavailable on the user's device, e.g. native action on the user's desktop.

 ### Setting the ESLShareList configuration

 Before registering an ESLShareList item, you must set the component configuration.
 To do this, use the static `ESLShareList.config()` method of the component, which either receives as an argument a config object or a provider function that returns a promise of a config object.